Tiny houses

 Housing is one of the basic needs of every person and the right to adequate housing has been considered a human right ever since the signing of the United Nations Declaration on Human Rights in 1948.

-Tiny houses are an important part of advancing the City of Reykjavík’s human rights policy and policy on homeless people with complex and extensive service needs.
+Tiny houses are a key part of advancing the City of Reykjavík’s Human Rights Policy and the policy for homeless individuals with complex needs.

 The experience with comparable tiny houses in other countries has shown that they improve the situation of homeless people.